Questions and Answers on the Individual Shared Responsibility Provision

 U.S. citizens who meet neither the physical presence nor residency requirements will need to maintain minimum essential coverage, qualify for an exemption or make a shared responsibility payment for each month of the year.
 For this purpose, minimum essential coverage includes a group health plan provided by an overseas employer.
 One exemption that may be particularly relevant to U.S. citizens living abroad for a small part of a year is the exemption for a short coverage gap.
 This exemption provides that no shared responsibility payment will be due for a once-per-year gap in coverage that lasts less than three months.

 13. Are residents of the territories subject to the individual shared responsibility provision?

 All bona fide residents of the United States territories are treated by law as having minimum essential coverage.
 They are not required to take any action to comply with the individual shared responsibility provision.

 Yes.
 Employer-sponsored coverage is generally minimum essential coverage.
-(See question 4 for information on specialized types of coverage that are not minimum essential coverage.)
-If an employee enrolls in employer-sponsored coverage for himself and his family, the employee and all of the covered family members have minimum essential coverage.
+(See question 5 for information on specialized types of coverage that are not minimum essential coverage.)
+If an employee enrolls in employer-sponsored coverage that provides minimum value for himself and his family, the employee and all of the covered family members have minimum essential coverage.

 No. You, your spouse and your dependent children do not have to be covered under the same policy or plan.
-However, you, your spouse and each dependent child for whom you may claim a personal exemption on your federal income tax return must have minimum essential coverage or qualify for an exemption, or you will owe a payment when you file.
+However, you, your spouse and each dependent child for whom you may claim a personal exemption on your federal income tax return must have minimum essential coverage or qualify for an exemption, or you will owe a shared responsibility payment when you file a return.